4degrees/riffle/doc/installation.rst

     $ pip install --use-mirrors riffle

-Alternatively, you may wish to download manually from Github where Riffle is `actively developed <https://gitlab.com/4degrees/riffle>`_.
+Alternatively, you may wish to download manually from Gitlab where Riffle is `actively developed <https://gitlab.com/4degrees/riffle>`_.

 You can clone the public repository::